 A credit card issuer is a bank or credit union that provides a credit card directly to the end user, such as a consumer or small business owner.
 If you take a look at a credit card, you're likely to find a lot of different company names on it, in addition to the card issuer.

 Major banks that are credit card issuers in the U.S. include American Express, Bank of America, Barclaycard, Capital One, Chase, Citi, Discover and US Bank.
-However, there are also several large credit unions that are major credit card issuers such as Navy Federal, Penfed Federal Credit Union, and USAA.
+However, there are also several large credit unions that are major credit card issuers such as Navy Federal and Penfed Federal Credit Union.

 Finally, there are hundreds of local and regional banks and credit unions that issue credit cards directly to consumers and small business owners.